-We consider that the dorsal and ventral lengths of the post-circumcisional mucosal cuff is a risk factor for PE.
-It may be helpful in preventing PE not to leave excessive dorsal and ventral mucosal tissue during circumcision.
+Our study results show that the dorsal and ventral lengths of the post-circumcisional mucosal cuff are risk factors for PE.
+In order to prevent PE, it may be helpful to leave excessive dorsal and ventral mucosal tissue during circumcision.